The Columban Way

 Mystery surrounds the origin of the stones that give this location its name.
 One legend says they commemorate nine shepherds lost in a long-forgotten storm.
 Others describe them as memorials to dead chieftains or even 1798 rebels.

 Nearby locations are also shrouded in myth.
 These include Croaghaun, the hill 4km north-east of the Nine Stones which was the reputed home of St Finian (b.
 454).
 Finian established the renowned monastery at Clonard, Co Meath and was known as ‘tutor of the saints of Ireland.
 Another nearby feature explained by folklore are the ‘Cailín Slipes’, (‘Witch’s Slide’), a 300 metre ‘track’ bounded by two parallel ridges, leading down to the road.
 This was said to have been made by a massive witch who stumbled and slid down the hillside after lobbing a boulder towards an enemy.
+Whatever the truth of these stories, this spot is a magnificent vantage point from which to see up to eight counties – and even as far as Wales – on a clear day.

 The Columban Way Cairn situated at the Nine Stones is a fitting celebration of St Columbanus, who was born here in the shadow of the Blackstairs Mountains.
 And it was from here that he set off to found the famous monastery at Bangor, and subsequently many other settlements throughout Europe.”